Historical Markers in

 With the decline of the lumber and mining industries in the late 19th century, tourism emerged as a major economic driver for Warren County.
 The region's natural beauty, including Lake George, the Adirondack Mountains, and numerous recreational opportunities, attracted visitors from near and far.
 Today, Warren County continues to thrive as a popular tourist destination, offering a wide range of outdoor activities, cultural attractions, and historical sites that showcase the county's fascinating past.

-This timeline provides a condensed summary of the historical journey of Warren County, New York.
+This timeline provides a concise overview of the key events in the history of Warren County, New York.

 • 1768 - Warren County founded as part of Albany County in the Province of New York.